Proven Tips To Feel Better When You're Feeling Anxious For No Reason

 - Eat a balanced diet and do not skip meals

-- Get about 8 hours of sleep per night
+- Get about eight hours of sleep per night

 - Limit alcohol, caffeine, and sugar intake

 The most basic of human functions is breathing.
 The average person takes almost 1,000 breaths an hour without even thinking about it.
-When anxiety comes on, it's important to actually put some thought into the way your breath.
-Take slow deep breaths in through the nose and out through the mouth.
+When experiencing anxiety, it's important to put some thought into the way you breathe.
+Take slow, deep breaths in through the nose and out through the mouth.
 Think about your chest and belly expanding.
 Deep breathing isn't just a feel-good move.
 When your diaphragm pulls down, it signals your body to relax, turning off the fight-or-flight signals.

-Try breathing in to the count of six, holding your breath to the count of three, breathing out to the count of six and holding at the bottom for the count of three.
+Try breathing into the count of six, holding your breath to the count of three, breathing out to the count of six, and holding at the bottom for the count of three.
 Repeat this rhythmic breathing for a few cycles.
-The counting helps give your mind focus and the deep breathing helps to slow your heart rate and oxygenate your blood.
+Counting helps your mind focus, and deep breathing helps to slow your heart rate and oxygenate your blood.

-It helps to practice this kind of breathing even when you are not feeling anxious so that when anxiety strikes you are prepared and the exercise feels routine and calming.
+It helps to practice this kind of breathing even when you are not feeling anxious so that when anxiety strikes, you're prepared, and the exercise feels routine and calming.

 Take a few moments to evaluate your situation.
 Are there external factors that could be leading to your anxious thoughts or feelings?
-While you may not have acute triggers like a pending medical diagnosis or an upcoming public presentation, consider if you have you been under any stress lately.
+While you may not have acute triggers, like a pending medical diagnosis or an upcoming public presentation, consider if you've been under any stress lately.
 Stress is cumulative.
-If you've had a sick kid, a tough few days at work, and money has been tight, those stressors can add up to generalized anxiety.
-Also consider hormonal and environmental factors.
-Women often experience generalized anxiety as a symptom of PMS.
+If you've had a sick kid, a tough few days at work and money has been tight, those stressors can add up to generalized anxiety.
+Also, consider hormonal and environmental factors.
+Women often experience generalized anxiety as a symptom of premenstrual syndrome.
 Many people report feeling more anxious during the long dark months of winter or if it has been unusually cloudy.

 It often helps to acknowledge that you are feeling anxious.
-Accepting this and reminding yourself that you are having anxiety and it will pass can help calm the chain that leads to even more anxiety.
-Often when we are anxious, our brains play tricks on us.
-That primeval fight or flight response tries to convince us something a boogeyman is lurking around the corner.
+Accepting the anxiety and reminding yourself it will pass can help break the chain that leads to even more anxiety.
+Often when we're anxious, our brains play tricks on us.
+That primeval fight or flight response tries to convince us a boogeyman is lurking around the corner.

 Question your thoughts and feelings.
 It's reasonable to be nervous about a work event, but not to feel like everything that can go wrong will.
 If your husband doesn't pick up the phone when you call, what is more likely?
-He was busy, in a meeting, or in the bathroom or that he had an accident and was injured or killed?
-Your anxiety brain may tell you the latter, but the better you get at reminding yourself that the former is more reasonable, the better you will be at warding off anxiety.
+That he was injured or killed-or that he was merely in a meeting or the bathroom?
+Your anxiety brain may tell you the former, but the better you get at reminding yourself that the latter is more reasonable, the better you will be at warding off anxiety.

-Sometimes when anxiety comes on and you can't reason it away, there's nothing like a good distraction.
+Sometimes when anxiety appears and you can't reason it away, there's nothing like a good distraction.
 Watch an engaging movie or television show.
 Read a book.
-Engage in a useful activity like cleaning or cooking.
-Some people find great relief from repetitive tasks with instantly gratifying results like dusting or washing windows.
+Partaking in useful activities, like cleaning or cooking.
+Some people find great relief from repetitive tasks with instantly gratifying results, like dusting or washing windows.
 The wolf you feed is the one that grows.
 The less time you spend dwelling on your anxiety, the less your body will respond to it.

 While some amount of anxiety is normal, if you experience the following symptoms, you should seek professional help.